Adding Commits to Someone Else's Pull Request

 Make your changes locally, commit, then push to their remote’s head.

-git commit -am "Fix how you spelt towel" git push arthurdent HEAD:master
+git commit -am "Fix how you spelt towel" git push arthurdent HEAD:main

 That's it!
 If all goes well, you'll see this commit show up at the bottom of the pull request.

-! [remote rejected] HEAD -> master (permission denied) error: failed to push some refs to 'firstname.lastname@example.org:arthurdent/the-guide.git'
+! [remote rejected] HEAD -> main (permission denied) error: failed to push some refs to 'firstname.lastname@example.org:arthurdent/the-guide.git'

 If you get an error when pushing, the other user might have unchecked the box in the pull request that says “Allow edits from maintainers.”
 Have them check that box in the pull request view and try again.